micahondiwa/stock-prediction-portal/README.md

 - **User Authentication** - Register a new user/account.
 Secure login with JWT access and refresh tockens.
 - **Stock prediction Dashboard** - Part of the protected view that is accessible only after login.
 Allows logged in user to input tickers and fetch prediction.
 Backend model processes the request and gerenerates predictions.
 - **Visualization** - Also part of the dashboard.
 Backend dynamically generates the plots using `matplotlib` library.
 React frontend displays the plots via the `<img /> ` tags.
-- **Error Handling** - Alerts and error messages for inavlid credentials, tickers, and failed requests.  - React + Tailwindcss
+- **Error Handling** - Alerts and error messages for inavlid credentials, tickers, and failed requests.  - React + TailwindCSS.

+## 3. Teck Stack
+**Backend (Django REST FRAMEWORK)**
+- Django REST Framework for API endpoints.
+- JWT Authentication (djangorestframework-simplejwt).
+- Machine Learning model integration for stock predictions.
+- Matplotlib for plot generation.